jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 - [Gator](https://gator.intuity.io), a framework for running a hierarchy of jobs and aggregating logs, metrics, resource utilisation, and artefacts.
+- [Blade](https://blu-blade.readthedocs.io) is a tool for autogenerating modules, interconnects and register definitions from an YAML schema.
 - [Siliconcompiler](https://github.com/siliconcompiler/siliconcompiler) is a modular
   build system for silicon hardware.
 - Berkeley [Chipyard](https://github.com/ucb-bar/chipyard) is an agile framework